-To start, stop, or delete a destination node:
+To delete a destination node:

 - 1. On the Route List screen, click on the desired route to open the Edit Route page. - 2.
-On the Edit Route page, locate the desired destination to update. - 3.
-Click the , , , or icons at the end of the listing to Start, Stop, Delete, or Edit the corresponding destination.
+On the Edit Route page, locate the desired destination to delete. - 3.
+Either, click the \blacksquare icon at the end of the listing to Delete the corresponding destination.